 - If a fire and rescue service believes that there is a statutory requirement for taking enforcement action it must notify the Primary Authority of the action it proposes to take.
 However, in some cases there will be a need for enforcement action to proceed immediately, for example where action is needed urgently to ensure the safety of employees or members of the public.

-- Where actions of a business are potentially subject to enforcement action by a local fire and rescue service they must first liaise with the primary authority, before any action is taken.
-The Primary
+- Where actions of a business are potentially subject to enforcement action by a local fire and rescue service they must first liaise with the primary authority before any action is taken.

-- If there is disagreement over whether proposed enforcement action is consistent with the advice given by the Primary Authority, the Better Regulation Delivery Office is empowered to determine what, if any, action should be taken.
+- If there is disagreement over whether proposed enforcement action is consistent with the advice given by the Primary Authority, the Office for Product Safety and Standards (OPSS) is empowered to determine what, if any, action should be taken.

 Who can enter into a Primary Authority Scheme?